 Jackie Shannon Hollis is an author, storyteller and speaker.
-Her forthcoming memoir, This Particular Happiness: A Childless Love Story will be released October 1, 2019 (Forest Avenue Press).
+Her forthcoming memoir, This Particular Happiness: A Childless Love Story, will be released October 1, 2019 (Forest Avenue Press).
 Her writing, has been described as honest and intimate, exploring complex human issues in prose that is both direct and lyrical.
 Her work has appeared in various literary magazines, including The Sun, Rosebud, Inkwell, High Desert Journal, VoiceCatcher, Nailed, and Slice Literary.

 Always curious about the ways we humans relate, Jackie and her husband, Bill, lead workshops on communication, conflict management, and building successful relationships.
-Jackie cohosted two seasons of Yuvi Zalkow’s Neurotic Tornado: A Podcast about Relationships and the Beautiful Messiness of Being Together.
+Jackie also cohosted two seasons of Yuvi Zalkow’s Neurotic Tornado: A Podcast about Relationships and the Beautiful Messiness of Being Together.

 Jackie brings her love of connecting with others and the joy of shaping words to creative writing workshops she facilitates, through the Multnomah County library, for people experiencing houselessness and other hardships.

 As a survivor of sexual assault, Jackie writes and speaks about the unfolding impact of sexual assault on survivors and those who love them.